matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 -----------------

 All documentation is built from the :file:`doc/` directory.
-This directory contains both ``.rst`` files that contain pages in the documentation, directory that contain more ``.rst`` files, and configuration files for Sphinx.
+This directory contains both ``.rst`` files that contain pages in the documentation, directories that contain more ``.rst`` files, and configuration files for Sphinx.

 .. note::

   An exception to this are the directories :file:`gallery` and :file:`tutorials`, which exist in the root directory.
 These contain Python files that are built by ``sphinx-gallery``.
-  When the docs are built, directory of the same name will be generated inside of :file:`docs/`.
+  When the docs are built, directories of the same name will be generated inside of :file:`docs/`.
   The generated directories :file:`docs/gallery` and :file:`docs/tutorials` can be safely deleted.

 The configuration file for Sphinx is :file:`doc/conf.py`.
-It controls which directory Sphinx parses, how the docs are built, and how the extensions are used.
+It controls which directories Sphinx parses, how the docs are built, and how the extensions are used.

 Building the docs